 How can I get involved in acoustics?

-Visit http://asachapters.org/asa-chapter-locations/ in order to find your local ASA chapter.
+Visit http://asachapters.org/asa-chapter-locations/ in order to find a local ASA chapter.

 Are there learning initiatives in the ASA?